dinesvlarsen/BlogThing/readme.md

   - Frameworks
   - API
   - Database
+  -
 Allows you to create blog posts using Sanity as the CMS.
-There is also a possibility for users to comment on individual blog posts.
+Users can also comment on individual blog posts.

-A responsive blog which allows you to create blog posts by using Sanity as the CMS, made with Vue.js, ip-api and REST Countries api.
+A responsive blog that allows you to create blog posts by using Sanity as the CMS, made with Vue.js, IP-API, and REST Countries API.

 ## Setup

-To set the project up on your own system you first need to install the required packages, which you can do by navigating to the app folder and running:
+To set the project up on your system you first need to install the required packages, which you can do by navigating to the app folder and running:

 ```
 npm install